-Federal guidelines require that school districts provide a process by which parents may request the qualifications of their child's teacher, insuring that the teacher meets Highly Qualified standards.
+Federal guidelines require that school districts provide a process by which parents may request the qualifications of their child's teacher.
 As a parent of a student in a Title I school, you have the right to know the following information:

-• Whether the teacher has met state qualifications for the grade levels and subject areas in which the teacher provides instruction;
+- 1. Whether the teacher has met state qualifications for the grade levels and subject areas in which the teacher provides instruction; - 2.
+Whether the teacher is teaching under emergency or other provisional status through which state qualifications have been waived; - 3.
+The baccalaureate degree major of the teacher and any other graduate certification or degree held by the teacher, and the field of discipline of the certification or degree; - 4.
+Whether the child is provided services by paraprofessionals and, if so, their qualifications.

-- Whether the teacher is teaching under emergency or other provisional status through which state qualifications have been waived; - The baccalaureate degree major of the teacher and any other graduate certification or degree held by the teacher, and the field of discipline of the certification or degree; - Whether the child is provided services by paraprofessionals and, if so, their qualifications. - To request this information, please contact the Title I Director at 828.456.2400.
+To request this information, please contact the Title 1 Director at 828-456-2400.

-13. Free or Reduced School Lunch
+N. Free or Reduced School Lunch & Operation of School Nutrition Services

-A free or reduced lunch application form will be sent home with your child at the beginning of the school year.
+A free or reduced lunch application form, or instructions on how to access the application on-line, will be sent home with your child at the beginning of the school year.
 Please complete the form and return it to your child's teacher.
 You will be notified if your child(ren) qualifies for free or reduced meal prices.
 All information is strictly confidential.
-For more information on participation in the Free or Reduced School Lunch program or questions about breakfast and summer lunch program please contact Child Nutrition at 828-627-1150.
+For more information on participation in the Free or Reduced School Lunch program or questions about breakfast and summer lunch programs, see Board Policy 6225 and please contact Child Nutrition at 828-627-1150.